Who Is Responsible in Premises Liability Cases?

-- Loss of enjoyment in life—for example, “I broke my ankle, and I’m a 30-year-old guy, and my life’s passion was to run, and now I can’t run”
+- Loss of enjoyment in life—for example, “I broke my ankle, and I’m a 30-year-old guy, and my life’s passion was to run, and now I can’t run”; and

-- Life expectancy, that is, the permanency of impairment, disability, or pain and suffering
+- Life expectancy, that is, the permanency of the impairment, disability, or pain and suffering.

 In some cases, a premises injury can result in the injured person’s death.
 If this happens, the deceased person’s survivors could bring a wrongful death lawsuit against the property owner.
 Learn more about wrongful death lawsuits.